maestro-server/webdocs/docs/developer/index.rst

 Developer Guide
 ====================

-This chapter will explain internal concepts about Maestro, its only matter if you will contribute with code, customize and etc.
+This chapter will explain a internal concepts about Maestro, if you like to contribute this is the righ place to start.

 .. toctree::
    :maxdepth: 2